-In a recent post, The Fragmentation of Health Data, I gave an overview of where data comes from and how it flows across the healthcare ecosystem.
-This post will focus on the analytical uses for that data — both today and in the future.
+In The Fragmentation of Health Data, I gave an overview of where health data comes from and how it flows across the healthcare ecosystem.
+This post will focus on the analytical uses for health data — both today and in the future.

-This taxonomy is organized around the major end users of healthcare analytics:
+The health analytics taxonomy is organized around the major end users of health analytics:

 - Providers (hospital systems, doctors, etc.)